What is Urban Forestry?

 As we seek remedies for the climate crisis, urban forestry will continue to be a key component to any strategy looking to maximize the benefits that trees provide.
 In addition to overall improved health and well-being, these benefits include improved academic performance, lower crime rates and fewer illnesses and instances of death caused by extreme heat and poor air quality.

 This is American Forests’ mission to promote Tree Equity.
 We have found that there are dramatic disparities in urban tree canopy coverage that very often align with the economic disparity in a city.
-We have committed to building awareness and taking action to remedy this green deficit in underserved communities and using trees in cities to address and alleviate the socioeconomic imbalance.
+We have committed to building awareness and taking action to remedy this green deficit in socioeconomically disadvantaged communities and using Tree Equity Score.
+The score is an indicator of whether a city neighborhood has the right number of trees so all people experience the health, economic and other benefits that trees provide.

 Urban forestry encompasses the best management practices for realizing all of the benefits of trees in urban environments.
 It is multi-disciplinary and multi-faceted and involves activities directed toward research, policy, practice and community engagement.